seinwave/hyperbolator/DevLog.md

 - Make the drag-n-drop typeable, too (?)
     - Is this possible?

-- Get data from slider, scale it into 5 increments
+- Get data from slider, scale it into 5 increments  :white_check_mark:

-- Create a "Hyperbolate" (submit) button that fires the function
+- Create a "Hyperbolate" (submit) button that fires the function  :white_check_mark:

 - How to return file?
 As a DL or displayed?
 Both?